-Cantu signed on with the San Diego Padres for 2011.
-He had a chance to succeed Adrian Gonzalez as the team's first baseman, but did not hit enough to hold the job as the Padres wanted to give a couple of youngsters a look.
+Cantú signed with the San Diego Padres for 2011.
+He had a chance to succeed Adrian Gonzalez as the team's first baseman, but did not hit nearly enough to hold the job as the Padres wanted to give a couple of youngsters a look.
 In 57 games, he hit only .194/.232/.285 with 3 homers and was released on June 21st.
 He spent the remainder of the year with the Colorado Rockies' AAA affiliate, the Colorado Springs SkySox, then became a free agent and signed with the Los Angeles Angels of Anaheim for 2012, to serve as insurance if Mark Trumbo or Kendrys Morales were not to be fully healthy at the start of the year.
 He did not reach the majors again.
 He's continued to kick around baseball, spending a season (2014) with the Doosan Bears of the KBO.
 Since 2013, with the exception of his Korean adventure, he has seen time with several teams in the Mexican League.

 - 20-Home Run Seasons: 2 (2005 & 2008)